HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-cl/README.md

 # Service Director Closed-Loop High Availability Scenario

-This compose file defines a standard Service Director high availability configuration with two provisioning nodes, two pure closed-loop backend nodes, an SNMP adapter and the UOC-based UI.
+This compose file defines a standard Service Director high availability configuration with two Service Activator cluster nodes, an SNMP adapter and the UOC-based UI.

 Service Activator requires an external database instance and a CouchDB instance to connect to.
 For the purpose of this example we using `containers.enterprisedb.com/edb/edb-as-lite:v11` which you can pull from EnterpriseDB container repository ([request access here](https://www.enterprisedb.com/repository-access-request?destination=node/1255704&resource=1255704&ma_formid=2098)).
 You can find an example using an Oracle database instead in [sd-oracle](../sd-oracle).
 For production environments you should either use an external, non-containerized database or create an image of your own.